-Police Activities League (PAL): A ten week summer basketball program that servers over 200 children, "Summer Lunch Program" in conjunction with the United States Department of Agriculture (USDA) three sites (Southwinds, PAL, and Colonia) that serves over 1300 children daily for ten weeks.
-"Movies in the Park" program that reaches over 4000 residents, year round "Youth Directors" program that teaches youth leadership and life skills.
-Boxing tournament that allows a chance for boxers in Oxnard to compete in a National PAL competition, and an increase in staff levels during the school year because of the high attendance of youth at the PAL Facility.
+Police Activities League (PAL): The PAL offers various programs that serve the community such as a ten week summer basketball program that serves over 200 children; the "Summer Lunch Program" in conjunction with the United States Department of Agriculture (USDA) at three sites (Southwinds, PAL, and Colonia) which serves over 1300 children daily for ten weeks; the "Movies in the Park" program that reaches over 4000 residents; and a year round "Youth Directors" program that teaches youth leadership and life skills.
+Additionally, the PAL hosts a boxing tournament that allows a chance for boxers in Oxnard to compete in a National PAL competition creating an increase in staff levels during the school year because of the high attendance of youth at the PAL Facility.

 Pre-School To You: This program operates during the regular school year (September - June).
-The staff conduct classes in a neighborhood park or recreation center at different locations throughout the city.
+The staff conduct classes in a neighborhood park or recreation center at different locations throughout the City.
 It provides an opportunity for preschool age children to participate in activities that prepare them for enrollment into kindergarten.
 Teachers work with the child on developing fine motor skills, recognizing letters & numbers, nutrition & physical fitness, social skills, and other relevant skills that will help with their successful transition into K-8 schools.
 This program will also offer a summer session that will focus on recreational themes and continuing to develop relevant social skills.